ibm-cloud-docs/vmwaresolutions/services/fortinetvm_ordering.md

 3. Select **Edit** to review and specify the information.
 4. If you enter or change information, click **Save**.

-You cannot install Juniper® vSRX and FortiGate Virtual Appliance on the same edge services cluster.
+You cannot install Juniper® vSRX and FortiGate Virtual Appliance on the same edge gateway cluster.

 ## Ordering FortiGate Virtual Appliance for an existing instance
 {: #fortinetvm_ordering-existing}